-The Company measured the fair value of certain retail store long-lived assets consisting of property, plant and equipment, certain trademark intangible assets and goodwill, and lease ROU assets as part of impairment testing for the year ended December 31, 2022.
-The inputs used to measure the fair value of these assets are primarily unobservable inputs and, as such, considered Level 3 fair value measurements.
-Refer to Notes 5, 6 and 9 in Part II, Item 8 in the Annual Report on Form 10-K for discussion of impairment charges.
+The Company measured the fair value of certain trademark indefinite-lived intangible assets and goodwill as part of impairment testing for the year ended December 31, 2023.
+The inputs used to measure the fair value of these assets are primarily significant unobservable inputs and, as such, considered Level 3 fair value measurements.
+Refer to Note 6 in Part II, Item 8 in the Annual Report on Form 10-K for further discussion.